Imran Khan asked for IMF guarantee for timely general elections - ExBulletin

 “What guarantee can you (the IMF) give that the elections in the country will be held on time,” the PTI chief said at the meeting, Geo News reported.

-IMF officials, according to insiders, responded by saying the Washington-based lender was closely monitoring the situation in the country but “we cannot interfere too much in domestic political affairs.”
-The IMF delegation further added that the short-term bailout was crafted in such a way that the transition of power should take place in time, the sources added, Geo News reported.
-The insiders added that IMF officials have also expressed hope that the interim structure will hold general elections in the country within a constitutional deadline.
+IMF officials, according to insiders, responded by saying the Washington-based lender is closely monitoring the situation in the country but “we cannot interfere too much in domestic political affairs.”

 |